clementreiffers/travelling-salesman-problem-using-ortools/README.md

 ### Linear Programming

-Linear programming implementation is completely set in the solve_OrTools function.
+Linear programming implementation is completely set in the solve function.

 Below is a part of the function solve :